Feminism in Latin America: 1990s

-21st century
+21st Century

 Protest on International Day for the Elimination of Violence against Women 2019 in Mexico City.

-The emergence of economic neoliberal models at the beginning of the 21st century led to a revival of the movement in the world, which was accompanied by an attempt at feminist dialogue with other social movements.
-A new feature is the feminist participation in global mobilization at different government meetings and in multinational organizations where there is a discussion of humanity's future.
+The emergence of economic neoliberal models at the beginning of the 21st century led to a global revival of the movement, accompanied by an attempt to engage in feminist dialogue with other social movements.
+A new feature was feminist participation in global mobilization at various government meetings and in multinational organizations, where discussions of humanity's future were high on the agenda.

-With the rise of globalization and international policies, many feminist political and academic organizations have been institutionalized.
-The more professional tactics of NGOs and political lobbying have given Latina feminists more influence on public policy, but at the cost of giving up “bolder, more innovative proposals from community initiatives."
+With the rise of globalization and international policies, many feminist political and academic organizations became institutionalized.
+The more professional tactics of NGOs and political lobbying gave Latina feminists greater influence over public policy, but at the cost of "bolder, more innovative proposals from community initiatives."

+Feminist movements have had a focus on violence against women and safety for women.
+There have been large protests, for example, Ni Una Menos, which spread across the region and was a powerful movement in Argentina against femicide and gendered violence.

+Another important movement during this time was the Green Wave.
+It also grew across the region and supported abortion rights by campaigning, marching, and pushing for legal action.

+Feminists in Latin America have sought to address the region's colonial past and have considered new feminist ideas, such as decolonial feminism.
+This has allowed the discussion to move toward explaining how race, class, and history affect women's lives in Latin America.

-In addition, the Colectivo Feminista Sexualidade Saude (CFSS) of Brazil currently “provides health education for women and professionals,” where they encourage self-help and focus on “women's mental health, violence against women, and child mortality."
+In Brazil, Colectivo Feminista Sexualidade Saude (CFSS) "provides health education for women and professionals," where they encourage self-help and focus on "women's mental health, violence against women, and child mortality."

-Today, there are also feminist groups that have spread to the United States.
-For example, The Latina Feminist Group formed in the 1990s is composed of women from all places in Latin America.
-Although groups like these are local, they are all-inclusive groups that accept members from all parts of Latin America.
-Members of the organizations are predominantly from European – Native American backgrounds with some members being completely descendants of Native American people.
+Today, feminist groups have also spread to the United States.
+For example, the Latina Feminist Group, formed in the 1990s, comprises women from across Latin America.
+Although groups like these are local, they are all-inclusive and accept members from across Latin America.
+Members of the organizations are predominantly from European – Native American backgrounds, with some members being completely descendants of Native American people.

-Today there is a weak relationship between lesbianism and feminism in Latin America.
-Since the 1960s, lesbians have become a viable group in Latin America.
-They have established groups to fight misogynist oppression against lesbians, fight AIDS in the LGBT community, and support one another.
-However, because of many military coups and dictatorships in Latin America, feminist lesbian groups have had to break up, reinvent, and reconstruct their work.
-Dictatorships in the 1970s and 1980s in Chile and Argentina were examples of the resistance to these feminist lesbians groups in Latin America.